MihasBel/test-transactions/README.md

 Uses to up and running all infrastructure

 TODO:
-- create interface to work with postgresql.
-- set up consumer from kafka.
-- setup grps connection between service and API.
 - setup jwt token.
 - add to compose file API and service.
 - create tests.